The Democracy Cohort

 Tom collaborated with Ian Marsh of the Australian National University and Matthew Flinders (Crick Centre Director) on a research project which examined the ways in which Parliamentary committees engage with their various publics.
 The research formed the basis of a report to the committees themselves, and a training programme for committee staff.
 To see more information and view the report, 'Building public engagement: Options for developing select committee outreach', click here.

 Sarah Lyall is a researcher and policy analyst with a focus on social policy, sustainability and participation.
-She has been working with the New Economics Foundation (NEF) since December 2011.
+She was working with the New Economics Foundation (NEF) whilst undertaking her fellowship.

 Her research covers social security, credit and debt, experiences of poverty and inequality in the UK, local responses to austerity and Fairness Commissions.
 Sarah’s research project with the Crick Centre ‘The Pursuit of Devolution’ identifies the differing visions of decentralisation and devolution in England emerging from political parties, local government and civil society organisations in order to instigate a debate on what is to be achieved through devolution and what is achievable.

-Sharon Squires is Director of Sheffield First Partnership.
-In this role she works with leaders from across the public, private, voluntary, faith and academic sectors, seeking to build the focus on the city as well as their organisations.
+Sharon Squires was Director of Sheffield First Partnership, whilst undertaking her fellowship.
+In this role she worked with leaders from across the public, private, voluntary, faith and academic sectors, seeking to build the focus on the city as well as their organisations.

 Sharon moved to Sheffield in the 1980s to work as a Probation Officer and then relocated to Nottingham to work as a Senior Probation Officer in Nottinghamshire and Nottingham City.
 She joined Derby City Council in 1999 to set up Derby Youth Offending Service and was promoted to Director of Derby Stronger and Safer Communities department, responsible for a wide range of services for local communities.
 Sharon also worked for the Home Office, leading strategic change programmes, before coming back to Sheffield in April 2010.